Menstrual Products

 West Virginia Bill HB5120 Proposes Menstrual Product Ingredient Labelling

-West Virginia has introduced legislation requiring comprehensive ingredient disclosure on all menstrual product packaging, potentially effective within 18 months of passage.
-This move aligns with a growing state-level trend toward chemical transparency in personal care, necessitating supply chain audits and packaging redesigns to ensure compliance and mitigate financial penalties.
+West Virginia has introduced legislation requiring mandatory ingredient disclosure on menstrual product packaging, with a proposed 18-month implementation window.
+This initiative reflects a growing state-level focus on chemical transparency in personal care, necessitating supply chain audits and packaging updates to avoid revenue-based penalties.

 wvlegislature.govUnited StatesUnited States